frdr/vim-xdg-templates/README.md

 * Python files are shown as modified

+## License

-Licensed under the same terms as Vim.
+Licensed under the same terms as Vim itself.